FIFA picks 2026 World Cup cities, predicts US `No 1 sport'

 Mexico City’s Estadio Azteca, which hosted the 1970 and ’86 finals, will become the first stadium in three World Cups, selected along with Guadalajara’s Estadio Akron and Monterrey’s Estadio BBVA.

-Toronto’s BMO Field and Vancouver, British Columbia’s B.C.
-Place were picked while Edmonton, Alberta’s Commonwealth Stadium was dropped.
+Toronto’s BMO Field and Vancouver, British Columbia’s BC Place were picked for Canada's first time hosting, while Edmonton, Alberta’s Commonwealth Stadium was dropped.

-Following the withdrawl of outmoded FedEx Field in Landover, Maryland, Baltimore's omission means this will be the first World Cup with no matches in the vicinity of a host's capital.
+Following the withdrawl of outmoded FedEx Field in Landover, Maryland, Baltimore's omission means this will be a rare World Cup with no matches in the vicinity of a host's capital.

 “You can't imagine a World Cup coming to the U.S., the capital city not taking a major role,” said Colin Smith, FIFA's chief competitions and events officer.